radiantearth/stac-api-spec/fragments/filter/README.md

 These queryable variables are mapped by the service to filter Items.
 For example, the service may define a queryable with the name "cloud_cover" that can be used in a CQL expression like `cloud_cover <= 10`, with the semantics that only Items where the `properties.eo:cloud_cover` value was <= 10 would match the filter.
 The server would then translate this into an appropriate query for the data within its datastore.

 Queryables can be static or dynamically derived.
 For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggreation at runtime.
 This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these variables.

-TBD: What is the recommended naming scheme for queryables?
-Root item fields should have the same name.
-Properties should have the short name not prefixed by `properties`.
-Everything else should be fully-qualified?

 ## GET Query Parameters and POST JSON fields